checkmarble/marble/README.md

 - Pricing: Our self-hosted version is free.
 Our cloud version is priced like a SaaS, and surprisingly cheaper than market leaders :)
 - Privacy: your data never has to leave your infrastructure.

 NB : we’re not providing KYC services.
-There’s plenty of great players on the market we can connect with :)
+There’s plenty of awesome players on the market you can connect with :)

+<br><br>
 ### **🔖 License**
 ---